plusls/oh-my-minecraft-client/README_EN.md

 You can move down in scaffolding when the item of **moveDownInScaffoldingWhiteList** in your hand.

+### Disable Piston Push Entity

+Prevent piston push entities (except the player) to reduce piston lag (such as the carpet duper), it will cause entities pos error when entity push by piston.

 ### Forced Break Cooling

 Players will have a 5GT cooldown after breaking the block instantaneously, which will prevent you from accidentally